ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 | `TFM` (label)                  |                       |                               |                             | &#10003;                      | &#10003;                    |

-For more information about working with the `targets.json` file, see [Adding and configuring targets](../reference/adding-and-configuring-targets.html).
+For more information about working with the `targets.json` file, please see [Adding and configuring targets](../reference/adding-and-configuring-targets.html).

 #### Memory layout